Respiratory Therapist Schools: FAQs and Answers

 What kinds of programs are available?

-The majority of schools offer either associate's or bachelor's degree programs, which typically include hands-on application, as well as theoretical and general education courses.
+The majority of schools offer either associate or bachelor's degree programs, which typically include hands-on application, as well as theoretical and general education courses.
 However, some schools may also offer diploma or certificate programs, which are usually shorter-term and more career-oriented.

 How long does it take to get to graduation?